hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - a benefit of conducting device compliance checks: <span style="color: #bb6600;">validate if anti-virus software is installed</span>
     - a benefit of performing device compliance: <span style="color: #bb6600;">verification of the latest OS patches</span>
     - parameters used for device compliance checks: <span style="color: #bb6600;">Windows registry values</span> and <span style="color: #bb6600;">endpoint protection software version</span>
+  - simple posture conditions
+    - File Conditions: A condition that checks the existence of a file, the date of a file, and the versions of a file on the client.
+    - Registry Conditions: A condition that checks for the existence of a registry key or the value of the registry key on the client.
+    - Application Conditions: A condition that checks if an application or process is running or not running on the client.
+    - Service Conditions: A condition that checks if a service is running or not running on the client.
+    - Dictionary Conditions: A condition that checks a dictionary attribute with a value.
+    - USB Conditions: A condition that checks for the presence of USB mass storage device.
   - implemenation to ensure all device compliant before endpoints allowed on the network: <span style="color: #bb6600;">ISE and AnyConnect Posture Module</span>
   - posture assessment requirements
     - a set of compound conditions with an associated remediation action that can be linked with a role and an operating system